The Big Picture on What Happens If Your Tenant Goes To Jail:

 • Are you able to pay rent while you’re incarcerated?

-• Do other tenants on the rental agreement understand that the whole of the rent needs to be paid, even if you are no longer contributing?
+• Do other tenants on the rental agreement understand that you must pay the full rent even if you are no longer contributing?

-• Are there any secondary renters who may want to take over the lease while you’re is in prison?
+• Are there any secondary renters who may want to take over the lease while you are in prison?

 (article continues below)